-The area under study is some parts of Kaduna south and Environs and this research is limited to dug-wells water source used by people of the region for drinking, domestic activities irrigation and animal husbandry.
-The area is bounded by latitudes 10^{0} 25.28' N and 10^{0} 35.53' N and Longitudes 7^{0} 21.49' E and 7^{0} 30.00' E. It lies within parts of Kaduna South and Chikun Local Government Areas of Kaduna State.
+The area under study is some parts of Kaduna South and Environs and this research is limited to dug-wells water source used by people of the region for drinking, domestic activities irrigation and animal husbandry.
+The area is shown in fig 1.2 below.
+The area is bounded by latitudes 100 25.28' N and 100 35.53' N and Longitudes 70 21.49' E and 70 30.00' E. It lies within parts of Kaduna South and Chikun Local Government Areas of Kaduna State.
 It covers an area of approximately 268.36Km2, in the Basement Complex of North Central Nigeria, the area is the Industrial layout and most of the industries are located there suggesting predominantly Industrial activities zone.
 The study area lies within the Guinea Savannah belt, which experiences the tropical Savannah climate with two distinct seasons.
 The area has a vast fertile land which is suitable for the cultivation of a wide range of cash and food crops.
 This condition makes agricultural activities the main backbone of the economy of the people.
 The major food crops grown in the areas are maize, soya beans, cassava guinea corn, cocoyam and yam are cultivated in the area.
 The main source of water in the communities is borehole.
-However, some residents of the communities depends on streams, rivers and wells as their water sources.
+However, some residents of the communities depend on streams, rivers and wells as their water sources.
 The above reasons make it imperative for baseline study such as this to establish baseline radioactivity levels which will serve as reference data for future studies.

-Twelve water samples were collected from dug-wells within the areas namely: Kudenda, Nassarawa, Gonin Gora, Ungwan Romi, Kakuri, Narayi, Television, Sabon Tasha, Barnawa Ungwan Boro Kamazou and Mahuta.
+Twelve water samples were collected from dug-wells within the study area namely: Kudenda, Nassarawa, Gonin Gora, Ungwan Romi, Kakuri, Narayi, Television, Sabon Tasha, Barnawa Ungwan Boro, Kamazou and Mahuta.
 The samples were collected in 2-litre of plastic containers and were taken to Centre for Energy Research and Training CERT, Ahmadu Bello University, Zaria for analyses.